 We can think that we aren’t doing enough compared to this person, or that this person is way more sustainable than we are.

-I used to think this way when I looked at videos of people having only a glass jar worth of trash.
+I used to think this way when I watched videos of people having only a glass jar’s worth of trash.

 But remember that your journey is your own and you should focus only on what you are doing.